 Using any other interventions or procedures that might constitute an aversive or deprivation procedure.

-Definitions of these procedures can be found under Minnesota Rule 9544.0020..
+Definitions of these procedures can be found under Minn.
+R. 9544.0020.

 Token programs

 If you are using a token reinforcement or level program, make sure it doesn’t include any kind of penalty or negative consequence.
 For example, it’s OK to give rewards when someone reaches a goal.
 Token programs are common in everyday life, like getting a good grade for hard work or a paycheck for working.
 However, under Minn.
 R. 9544, you can’t take away a reward that someone has already earned just because they don’t meet a new goal or engage in an undesirable behavior.